minuit2 0.5.2

 Numerical Stability and Robustness

-2. Positive-Definite Correction (MnPosDef): If the covariance matrix becomes non-positive-definite (due to negative curvature, numerical precision loss, or a saddle point), the library automatically applies an eigenvalue shift to restore positive-definiteness.
-This tracks whether a diagonal shift was needed before the eigenvalue check.
+2. Positive-definite correction (MnPosDef): if the covariance matrix becomes non-positive-definite (negative curvature, precision loss, or a saddle point), the library applies an eigenvalue shift to restore positive-definiteness, tracking whether a diagonal shift was needed before the eigenvalue check.

-3. Safe Floating-Point Sorting: All internal sorting operations (in LineSearch, Minos, and Simplex) use total_cmp-based NaN-safe comparisons to prevent panics during extreme numerical instability.
+3. Safe floating-point sorting: internal sorting (in LineSearch, Minos, and Simplex) uses total_cmp-based NaN-safe comparisons to avoid panics under extreme numerical instability.

 • The Goldstein-Price function (multiple local minima, steep gradients).